-- Several coffee enema are performed per day to detoxify the liver from tumor breakdown and toxins.
+- Several coffee enema are performed per day to detoxify the liver which can become overloaded with tumor debris and toxins.

 - You can read more about specific diet and supplement plans for specific cancers with this post.

-Dr Gonzalez was the author of several books
+Dr Gonzalez authored several books about his therapies

 - One Man Alone An Investigation of Nutrition, Cancer, and William Donald Kelley

-- What Went Wrong: The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer.
-This book chronicles the failure of the National Cancer Institute / NIH funded clinical trials that were conducted to test his nutritional treatments in patients diagnosed with pancreatic cancer against standard chemotherapy.
+- What Went Wrong: The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer which chronicles the failure of the National Cancer Institute / NIH funded clinical trials that were conducted to test his nutritional treatments in patients diagnosed with pancreatic cancer against standard chemotherapy.
 In this first-hand account, Dr. Gonzalez reveals how poor trial design and poor implementation of his protocol helped to undermine this promising project.
 This occurred by allowing people who were too sick to eat, let alone swallow the large amounts of supplements and enzymes that are required to do the protocol into the program.
 When these very ill individuals died prematurely, the study was halted and his protocol was deemed a failure.
 The book also discusses two official government investigations that have confirmed Dr. Gonzalez’s allegations that the study was not properly supervised or implemented from the start.
 You can read more about his reaction to the study.

 Dr Gonzalez on treating cancer with his protocol